 If there is recipe heaven, there is almost certainly a place for recipes that are 1) fabulous tasting; 2) impressive to others; and 3) require almost zero effort.
 This honey maple granola with pumpkin seeds most certainly qualifies.
 Homemade granola is truly simple to make: Mix the ingredients together.
 Put it on a sheet pan.
 Bake.
 Here’s my favorite recipe.

-This honey maple granola recipe makes a wholesome, crunchy breakfast that is light yet substantial, and sweet without being a sugar bomb.
+This honey maple granola recipe with pumpkin seeds makes a wholesome, crunchy breakfast that is light yet substantial, and sweet without being a sugar bomb.
 Plus, the combination of natural sugars (maple, honey, agave) makes for a better, more complex flavor than average, sugary granola.
-Granola also makes a perfect edible gift and a great snack.
+Granola also makes a perfect edible gift, and a great snack.

 Honey Maple Granola With Pumpkin Seeds

 - 2 cups raw, unsalted pumpkin seeds, or nuts of choice (such as almonds, pecans, or walnuts)

 - 1/2 cup good-quality extra-virgin olive oil